Conference Venue:

 * Advanced Chips

-* New Quality Productive Forces
+* New Quality Productive Forces Innovation

 Conference Tracks:

 S1A.
-Novel Laser Materials, Devices, and Technologies
+Novel Laser Materials, Specialty Fiber-Optic Devices and Technologies

 S3A.
 Physical Mechanisms and Performance Breakthroughs in Novel Terahertz Sources and Detectors